fluaten/ofxArduinoDjShield/README.md

 See examples for more details.

-See release for OSC Bridge app.
+See release for OSC Bridge app : [https://github.com/fluaten/ofxArduinoDjShield/releases](https://github.com/fluaten/ofxArduinoDjShield/releases)